teltploek/gulp-jade-find-affected/readme.md

 ```
 ## Changelog

+* 0.2.2 - Added change triggering for extends as requested in issues.
 * 0.2.1 - Bumped again, to be able to re-publish with new changelog.
 Seems important enough though.
 * 0.2.0 - Bumped version.
 Cooperation from here on forward is with newer version of gulp-watch, which could present breaking changes.
 * 0.1.5 - Removed instructions to pass deprecated options to gulp-watch